 Coro Pittsburgh seeks to engage the next generation of diverse leaders who have a passion for working across sectors to build a stronger democracy.
-The Fellows progam is a full-time, 9-month leadership development program that immerses participants in capacity-building projects in business, government, and nonprofit organizations.
-Fellows learn how to navigate and create change in urban systems of health, education, economic development, transportation, and government.
+The Fellows program is a full-time, 9-month leadership development program that immerses participants in capacity-building projects in business, government, and nonprofit organizations.
+Fellows learn how to navigate and create change in a variety of urban systems, including health, education, economic development, and government.